"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (27:06)

 Not only are you paying what your math showed—you got to train someone new.
 But when that person leaves, you're right, it's usually your more expensive employee who's making $80 or $90K or more a year.
-And so that doubles your costs, your burden to the business.
+And so that doubles your costs and your burden on the business.
 And they're not doing more value-added things on top of that.

 So that makes a lot of sense to me.
-What other types of automation—I know we talked about the vendor creation and we talked about extracting the vendor bill.
-Are those the main two components or are there other components that you can think of within the AP automation side of things?
+What other types of automation—I know we talked about vendor creation and extracting the vendor bill.
+Are those the two main components, or are there other components you can think of on the AP automation side?

 Lee (27:43)

 There are quite a few.
-One of the other ones we tackle is accrual automation.
-This is a big piece for a lot of organizations, especially the more sophisticated organizations, in month-end close.
-And it's the AP team who's usually looking to book the accruals at the end of the month.
+Another one we tackle is accrual automation.
+This is a big piece for many organizations, especially more sophisticated ones, during the month-end close.
+And it's the AP team that usually looks to book accruals at the end of the month.

 We're looking at data on open purchase orders.
-We're looking at historical expenses per vendor so that we can forecast what your month-end accruals should be.
+We're looking at historical expenses by vendor to forecast your month-end accruals.
 So let's say you normally have $200,000 in legal expenses every month, but you've only been billed for $50K this month.
-We see historically the past three months what your rate has been and we can predict what this month should be.
+Over the past three months, we have seen your rate and can predict what it should be this month.

 So rather than the AP team having to go to each individual stakeholder across the organization and ask "did you have any hours from legal this month that you haven't received the bill for" or reaching out to those vendors themselves asking what the unbilled amounts are, we can use our solution to automate that process and speed up the month-end close.